COUNSELLING FOR STRESS AND BURNOUT

 It is worth noting that it may take a few sessions to build up the rapport and trust necessary for therapy to work.

-Yes, stress management counselling can be particularly helpful for individuals dealing with work-related stress.
+Yes, stress counselling can be particularly helpful for individuals dealing with work-related stress.

 Counsellors can assist in identifying stressors in the work environment, improving time management skills, setting boundaries, enhancing communication, and developing coping mechanisms specific to work-related stress.